Welcome, 2022 Washington Trust Board Members!

 New Board Members:

-Edna Fund served three terms as a Lewis County Commissioner, retiring from that role at the end of 2020.
+Edna Fund served two terms as a Lewis County Commissioner, completing that role at the end of 2020.
+Prior to that time, she was a Centralia City Councilor.
 She is active on issues of historic preservation and heritage, serving as a regular participant at Heritage Caucus during legislative sessions.
-She is also active with the Chehalis Community Renaissance Team, our Washington Main Street organization in Chehalis.
+She is also active with the Centralia Downtown Association, our Washington Main Street organization in Centralia.
 A vocal supporter of the historic Lewis County Courthouse, Edna has spearheaded efforts to get the building listed in the National Register of Historic Places and supported work to rehabilitate the building.
-Edna sits on the Historic County Courthouse Steering Committee, a position she has held since 2014, and is active with the Lewis County Fair and Lewis County Historical Museum, which is dedicated to telling the storied history of Lewis County.
+Edna sits on the Historic County Courthouse Steering Committee, a position she has held since 2014, and is active with the Southwest Washington Fair and the Lewis County Historical Museum, which is dedicated to telling the storied history of Lewis County.

 As a structural engineer and principal with Swenson Say Fagét, Zane Kanyer has 18 years’ experience providing structural engineering solutions for the renovation and adaptive reuse of historic structure.
 With a bachelor’s degree from Gonzaga University and a master’s degree in engineering from the University of Washington, Zane has worked to preserve such buildings at the Pike Place Market and the Good Shepherd Center in Seattle, the Kittitas Armory in Ellensburg, and Roslyn City Hall and Library in Roslyn.
 A resident of Ellensburg, Zane brings his passion for preservation to his work with Main Street, having served as a Washington Main Street advisory board member for three years.
 When not working, you’ll find Zane either assistant coaching one of his son’s sports teams or golfing somewhere in the state.